 "Ask youself, is the concept salable?" he says.
 "Can you clone it?
 Does it provide good returns?

 Most successful franchises take a business that's already profitable and try to replicate that success in other locales.
 Cleveland-based franchise consultant Joel Libava says he likes to see companies with at least a couple of profitable units beyond the first one already in operation before a company tries franchising.

 "Is it just one great restaurant and mama's wonderful pizza sauce?"
 Libava asks.
 "Or did you keep growing?"

-- Gather market research.
 Don't rely on your gut feeling that your business would be a smash hit across the country.
-Gather market research to confirm there is widespread consumer demand beyond your home city for what your franchise would offer, and room in the marketplace for a new competitor.
+Gather market research to confirm there is widespread consumer demand beyond your home city for what your franchise business would offer, and room in the marketplace for a new competitor.

 "Ask yourself if you're comfortable having a role as a teacher and salesperson, selling and supporting franchisees," Siebert says, "as opposed to going out there and doing it yourself."

 In addition, franchising your business will require that you relinquish some of the control you've had over how your concept is executed.